Stevie Nicks: 1948–1971: Early life and career beginnings

-Stephanie "Stevie" Nicks was born at Good Samaritan Hospital in Phoenix, Arizona to Jess and Barbara Nicks.
-Nicks is of German, English, Welsh and Irish ancestry.
+Stephanie Lynn "Stevie" Nicks was born at Good Samaritan Hospital in Phoenix, Arizona to Jess and Barbara Nicks.
+Nicks is of German, English, Welsh, and Irish ancestry.

-Nicks' grandfather, Aaron Jess "A.J."
+Nicks's grandfather, Aaron Jess "A.J."
 Nicks Sr., taught Nicks to sing duets with him by the time she was four years old.
-Nicks' mother was protective, keeping her at home "more than most people" and fostered in her daughter a love of fairy tales.
+Nicks's mother was protective, keeping her at home "more than most people" and fostered in her daughter a love of fairy tales.

-As a toddler, Stephanie could pronounce her own name only as "tee-dee", which led to her nickname of "Stevie".
+As a toddler, Stephanie could only pronounce her name as "tee-dee", which led to her nickname of "Stevie".

 Her father's frequent relocation as a vice president of Greyhound had the family living in Phoenix, Albuquerque, El Paso, Salt Lake City, Los Angeles, and San Francisco.
 With the Goya guitar that she received for her 16th birthday, Nicks wrote her first song, titled "I've Loved and I've Lost, and I'm Sad but Not Blue".
-She spent her adolescence playing records constantly, and lived in her "own little musical world".
+She spent her adolescence playing records constantly and lived in her "own little musical world".

 While attending Arcadia High School in Arcadia, California, she joined her first band, the Changing Times, a folk rock band focused on vocal harmonies.

 Nicks met her future musical and romantic partner, Lindsey Buckingham, during her senior year at Menlo-Atherton High School in Atherton, California.
-When she saw Buckingham playing "California Dreamin'" at Young Life club, she joined him in harmony.
-She recalled, "I thought he was a darling."
-Buckingham was in a psychedelic rock band, Fritz, but two of its musicians were leaving for college.
-He asked Nicks in mid-1967 to replace the lead singer.
+When she saw Buckingham playing "California Dreamin'" at the Young Life club, she joined him in harmony.
+She recalled, "I thought he was darling."
+Buckingham was in psychedelic rock band Fritz, but two of its musicians were leaving for college.
+He asked Nicks, in mid-1967, to replace the lead singer.
 Fritz later opened for Jimi Hendrix and Janis Joplin from 1968 until 1970.
-Nicks credits both acts as having inspired her stage intensity and performance.
+Nicks credits both acts as inspiring her stage intensity and performance.

-Both Nicks and Buckingham attended San José State University, where Nicks majored in speech communication and planned to become an English teacher.
-With her father's blessing, Nicks dropped out of college to pursue a musical career with Buckingham.
+Nicks and Buckingham attended San José State University, where Nicks majored in speech communication and planned to become an English teacher.
+With her father's blessing, she dropped out of college to pursue a musical career with Buckingham.